rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 .\webserver_v2
 ~~~

 What do you see?
 Can you find "helloworld.html"?
 Stop the web server.
-Copy "helloworld.html" to "index.html".
-After you copy the file start up the web server again.
+I copy "helloworld.html" to "index.html".
+After copying I restart the web server again.

 On macOS and Linux